StackExchange/dnscontrol/docs/_providers/cloudflare.md

 }
 {% endhighlight %}

-Make sure the token has at least the right read zones and edit DNS records (i.e. `Zone → Zone → Read` and `Zone → DNS → Edit`);
+Make sure the token has at least the right read zones and edit DNS records (i.e. `Zone → Zone → Read` and `Zone → DNS → Edit`; to modify Page Rules additionally requires `Zone → Page Rules → Edit`);
 checkout [Cloudflare's documentation](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys) for instructions on how to generate and configure permissions on API tokens.